RokeshArumugam/characterSheet/README.md

 * Class should be one word (may be hyphenated)
 * Feats and subclasses should be on one line and end with ':' or ' - '
+* Spells should be on one line and may end with text in '()'
-* Spells, race and background should be on one line
+* Race and background should be on one line
 * Adventuring gear (packs) should be on one line and end with "'s pack" and maybe ' x' + a number
 * Armor should be on one line and end with ' armor' or ' armour' and maybe ' x' + a number
 * Wondrous items should be on one line and may end with ' x' + a number